 Perhaps your New Year’s started off with a bang?
 Fireworks, shouting and rejoicing are part of many New Year celebrations but may have left your ears ringing and buzzing.
 This New Year’s fun may leave you with serious hearing loss.
 You cannot begin to treat your hearing loss until you identify that you have a problem, and like any medical condition, the sooner you address the problem the better.
-Below are signs you may be suffering from hearing loss.
+Because of this, it’s important to recognize the signs of hearing loss.
+Below are some signs you may be suffering from hearing loss.

 - You have trouble understanding what people are saying over the phone.
 It could be an issue with your phone, but if struggling to hear over the phone is a consistent problem, it could be an issue with your ears.
 Check the volume setting, and if you find yourself inching the volume up louder and louder, you may have hearing loss.

 - You have trouble following a conversation when people are talking at once.
 Our ability to process multiple incoming and competing signals deteriorates with age, so being lost in conversation occasionally isn’t always a sign of hearing loss.
 However, if you’re at a work meeting or eating dinner with friends, and you frequently have a hard time keeping up when two or more people speak at the same time, you may have hearing loss.

 - Others complain that your TV is too loud Television programs and movies can be hard to follow, particularly during times when music is competing with dialogue.
 Turning the TV up louder doesn’t always help make the sound clearer.
 If you consistently need the TV turned up so loud that it’s uncomfortable for others in the room, or if your neighbors can hear it, it’s time to get a hearing test.